 Understand nutrition and adjust your diet

-All macronutrients (carbohydrates, proteins, and fats) can affect your blood sugar to some degree so developing a good understanding of how they affect your blood sugar will enable you to be proactive and prevent blood sugar swings.
+All macronutrients (carbohydrates, proteins, and fats) can affect your blood sugar to some degree, so developing a good understanding of how they affect your blood sugar will enable you to be proactive and prevent blood sugar swings.

 Carbohydrates (carbs)

-However, you don’t have to follow a low-carb diet if it doesn’t work for you – physically or mentally.
-As I wrote in my post about which diet is best for people with diabetes, it is very possible to have great blood sugar control on a medium (or even high) carb diet, as long as you experiment, take notes, and learn to take the right amounts of insulin for the carbs you are eating.
+As I wrote in my piece about which diet is best for people with diabetes, it is very possible to have great blood sugar management on a medium- (or even high-) carb diet, as long as you experiment, take notes, and learn to take the right amounts of insulin for the carbs you are eating.

-It is very important to realize that we all react differently to carbs so you have to find the diet and foods that are right for you.
+It is very important to realize that we all react differently to carbs, so you have to find the diet and foods that are right for you.

-As an example, people react very differently to carbs like oats or sweet potato.
-Some people can eat oats with only a small increase in blood sugar while others see a quick spike.
-By simply knowing this, people struggling with a certain type of carb can choose to reduce their consumption or cut it out of their diet altogether.
+As an example, people react very differently to carbs like oats or sweet potatoes.
+Some people can eat oats with only a small increase in blood sugar, while others see a quick spike.

-Protein & fats
+Protein and fats

-The key thing to be aware of is that when protein and especially fat is consumed with carbohydrates, the energy from the meal will be released more slowly, which means that your blood sugars will be impacted more slowly as well.
+The key thing to be aware of is that when protein and especially fat are consumed with carbohydrates, the energy from the meal will be released more slowly, which means that your blood sugars will be impacted more slowly as well.

-While I don’t believe your diabetes management should completely dictate how you live your life and which diet you choose to follow, it can be worth evaluating what food choices make life easier for you.
 By making a conscious choice of which type of nutrition plan to follow (the majority of the time), you can more easily establish healthy habits that will benefit not only your overall health but also your daily blood sugar levels, and thereby your A1c.

 Increase activity (exercise)